alonsovazqueztena/Basic_Calculator/README.md

 - **ALU Circuit**
   - Implements logic for an adder, subtractor, multiplier, or divider.
   - The operation is selected using a two-bit operator.
-  - Accepts two 4-bit inputs for the calculation.
+  - Accepts two 10-bit inputs for the calculation.
+  - Utilizes synchronous flip-flop like logic for results handling.
   - Uses behavioral modeling.
   - Represents a multiplexer.

+- **Input Controller**
+  - Implements logic to store operands A and B, and the operator code.
+  - A state machine is utilized to advance between storing a specific input.
+  - Can reset all the inputs.
+  - Utilizes synchronous flip-flop like logic.
+  - Uses behavioral modeling.

 - **BCD-to-7-Segment Display Decoder**
   - Converts a BCD digit into signals for a 7-segment display.